magomimmo/modern-cljs/doc/tutorial-13.md

 *xxx.yyy@gmail.com and zzzx1 passed the formal validation, but we still have to authenticate you*.
 So far, so good.

-It's now time to take seriusly Chas Emerick and try to use the `valip` lib on the client-side.
+It's now time to take seriusly Chas Emerick and try to use the [Valip][2] library on the client-side.

 # Cross the border

-As you can read from the [readme][8] file of the Chas Cemerick's [valip fork][2], he tried to make its fork as portable as possibile between CLJ and CLJS and, as we were supposing at the beginning of this tutorial, most of the differences reside in the `valip.predicates` namespace which, as we said, originally required a lot of java packages.
+As you can read from the [readme][8] file of the Chas Cemerick's [Valip fork][2], he tried to make its code as portable as possibile between CLJ and CLJS and, as we were supposing at the beginning of this tutorial, most of the differences reside in the `valip.predicates` namespace which, as we said, originally required a lot of java packages.